NikhilMukraj/spiking-neural-networks/README.md

     - **STDP should be calculated differently**, all neurons that are spiking should added to a list of spiking neurons which should then be updated after neuron states are updated
     - Both lattice struct and lattice network should use Rayon
   - Parallel functionality should also be benchmarked
+  - In order to improve performance, may want to phase out optional receptor kinetics with neurotransmitters, neurotransmitters should maybe always have an effect on receptors and makes option stuff cleaner, simpler coupling tests should have option to not use neurotransmitters (instead of receptor kinetics bool)

 - Astrocytes